balasravatsal/DigitalDiagnosis/README.md

 # Digital Diagnosis

-### An Online disease diagnosis platform allowing patients to efficiently detect and diagnose diseases in patients based on their symptoms.
+### An Online disease diagnosis platform allowing patients to efficiently detect and diagnose diseases based on their symptoms.
 This also allows doctors to cross-examine their
 ### results with an accuracy of 100%

 ### Step: